 The Yugoslav government ended up spending the modern-day equivalent of nearly a billion dollars in military funding.
 Because you know, priorities!

 The resort was made up of several hotels including the Pelegrin, the Kupari, Goričine, Goričine II, and the Grand Hotel.
-Tito had his own stylish holiday home of course, and for the more outdoorsy types, there were also the Kupari auto camping site which could accommodate a further 4,500 guests.
+Tito had his own stylish holiday home of course, and for the more outdoorsy types, there was also the Kupari auto camping site which could accommodate a further 4,500 guests.
 In the 1980s, Kupari was opened up to foreign tourists (and their much needed western currency) and right up until its last season, the resort was as desirable as any European hotspot.

 But after the summer of 1991, all that changed…